-One of the most unique features of WordPress is that you can quickly and easily enhance your WP site’s functionality using inexpensive called ’plugins’.
+One of the most useful benefits of WordPress is the ability to quickly and easily enhance your WordPress site’s functionality using plugins.

-Like most people, you probably own a mobile phone.
-What happens when you want access to something new on your phone like a new application, software or a tool?
+No doubt, you most likely use a smart phone.
+What do you do when you would like access to something new on your phone like a new application, game or business productivity tool?

-An app is a software that is really easy to install and integrates new functionality into any mobile phone.
+An app is a little software application that is really simple and easy to install and instantly integrates new features into your mobile phone.

-(Just like you will find social sharing apps for smart devices …)
+(Just as you can find social sharing apps for smart phones …)

-A plugin is very much like an app.
-You install and activate an application that adds new functionality to your web site …
+A WP plugin is very much like an app.
+You simply download and install a software application that adds new functionality to your WordPress website …

-(… there are also social sharing plugins for WordPress users!)
+(… you can also find social sharing plugins for WP sites!)

-Generally, adding new features to your web site involves additional cost.
-Depending on the complexity of the features or enhancement, things can get fairly expensive, particularly if it involves website development.
+Almost always, if you plan to expand the functionality of an already-built site, additional cost is involved.
+Depending on the complexity of the feature or enhancements, things can get fairly expensive, especially if it involves website development.

-To reduce expenses, we recommend using a modular strategy when developing a web presence presence and WordPress plugins are ideal for helping you achieve this.
+As part of sound strategic business planning, we recommend a modular strategy when growing a web site and WordPress plugins are ideal for helping you achieve this.

 Imagine being able to: